 - Students and staff should practice diligent hand hygiene: wash hands with plain soap and water for at least 20 seconds (antibacterial soap is not needed for COVID-19).
-Students and staff should wash their hands: - o before and after handling shared equipment/resources; - whenever hands are visibly dirty. - BCCDC recommends laminated book covers sit for 72 hours.
-If laminated books are in high demand for a specific class and inventory is low you may clean them to increase the turnaround time if time allows. - Paperback books can be put right back into circulation once returned. - For information on cleaning, including technological devices, see the guidelines in the Cleaning and Disinfecting section. - When visiting the library/learning commons, students and staff should remain in their learning group as much as possible and maintain physical distance from members outside of their learning group.
-For more information on learning groups and maintaining physical distancing, see the Learning Groups and Physical Distancing section. - Students should bring their personal school supplies for classes held within the space.
+Students and staff should wash their hands: - o before and after handling shared equipment/resources; - whenever hands are visibly dirty. - Laminated or glossy paper-based products (e.g. books, magazines, worksheets, etc.) and items with plastic covers (e.g. DVDs) are low risk items.
+Regular book browsing and circulation processes can occur as normal.
+There is no need to clean, disinfect or quarantine these items for any period of time. - For information on cleaning, including technological devices, see the guidelines in the Cleaning and Disinfecting section. - When visiting the library/learning commons, students and staff should remain in their cohort as much as possible and maintain physical distance from members outside of their cohort. - Students should bring their personal school supplies for classes held within the space.
 For makerspace and STEM activities, see the STEM Programs section. - Schools should install a barrier made of transparent material at the library check out desk if physical distance cannot be regularly maintained.
-See guidance from WorkSafeBC on designing effective barriers for more information.
+See guidance from WorkSafeBC on designing effective barriers for more information. - The BC Teacher Librarians Association has developed Recommendations for Access to Library Learning Commons Resources to Meet COVID-19 Requirements.